ph142-ucb/fa23/data-proj.md

 - Note: Make sure to check in with your assigned GSI before the due date!
 - Please refer to the [Dataset Criteria](https://docs.google.com/document/d/1rV8MwHR8yLP1fM780hXVD1VS80QKJlBswcKhhmUh6SE/edit?usp=sharing) to ensure you are using a valid dataset!
+- You can find the rubric for Part 1 of the Data Project [here](https://docs.google.com/document/d/1_9VLmLDYjhxRNm4tJaLvnecZ61H8Am9U5TVKglhvdAs/edit).

 <!---
 [Data Skills Demonstration Project Part II](https://ph142-ucb.github.io/fa22/src/dp/part2_instructions.pdf)